Ready to explore the best things to do in Wimbledon? Of course you are…

 With a delicate sense of tranquillity and pious devotion, the Buddhapadipa Temple in Wimbledon is the perfect escape from the hustle and bustle.

-This Thai religious site was established in 1976 and was the first of its kind in the United Kingdom.
-This gold-trimmed temple includes an active monastery and has magnificent shrines and murals within its quarters that depict various Buddhist renderings.
+This Thai religious site was established in 1976 and was the first Buddhist temple built in the UK.
+This gold-trimmed temple includes an active monastery with magnificent shrines and murals within its quarters depicting various Buddhist renderings.

 Bespeckled along the temple, you’ll find traditional gardens and sculptures to stroll through and enjoy the day in peaceful bliss.